What’s in this article

 All companies in Malaysia need to appoint at least one Malaysian resident director.
 It is fairly common for foreigners to establish a company with a nominee director in Malaysia serving as the local director, to ensure that the company is in good standing.
-The nominee director is legally bound by the Malaysian Companies Act 2016 and need to fulfill fiduciary duties towards the company and the shareholders of the Malaysia Company.
-Failure to do so can lead such person to criminal penalties or removal from the company as the director.
+The nominee director is legally bound by the Malaysian Companies Act 2016 and needs to fulfill fiduciary duties towards the company and the shareholders of the Malaysia Company.
+Failure to do so can lead such a person to criminal penalties or removal from the company as the director.

 Why Should I Hire a Nominee Director in Malaysia?